Code-Institute-Submissions/davidcalikes-mypse.ie/docs/TESTING.md

 ### User Story Tests

-I tested each of my user stories by adding an acceptance criteria to each card of each of the four sprint boards I created as part of the Agile planning process.
+I tested each of my user stories by adding acceptance criteria to each card of each of the four sprint boards I created as part of the [AGILE](../docs/AGILE.md) planning process.

 No story could move to the 'done' column of each Kanban board unless all tasks had been completed and the criteria had been met.